NoRedInk/elm-assets-loader/README.md

 ## Under the hood

-Let's walk through what happens to the usage example above when processed by webpack.
+Let's walk through what happens to the example above when processed by webpack.

 This Elm code: